Giving people false descriptions of their political opinions depolarizes these views, a new study finds.

 It would be no exaggeration to say that current political tensions in the U.S. constitute a crisis.
 Their impact extends into the home and other social spaces, where it can define or void personal relationships.

-For families comprising Democrats and Republicans, for example, 2016 Thanksgiving dinners were 30–50 minutes shorter than they were for those whose members belonged to the same political party.
+For families comprising Democrats and Republicans, for example, 2016 Thanksgiving dinners were

 The present study, which aimed to analyze attitudes just before the 2016 presidential election, does not suggest that America’s divisions can or should be solved by deliberately manipulating its citizens.